-Should this situation arise in your life, the silver lining is that a Santa Clarita disability benefits attorney from Koszdin, Fields, Sherry & Katz has legal experience required to appeal the decision, and to recover exactly what you deserve.
+Should this situation arise in your life, the silver lining is that a Santa Clarita disability benefits attorney from Koszdin, Fields & Sherry has the legal experience required to appeal the decision and to recover exactly what you deserve.

 An experienced attorney from our firm is the obvious choice when seeking legal representation for a disability benefits claim.
-Each of our lawyers is well-versed in this area of the law, focusing solely on workplace injuries and workers’ compensation benefits cases.
-Following a serious workplace illness or injury in Santa Clarita, the various types of disability benefit we could assist you in securing include:
+Each of our lawyers is well-versed in this area of the law, focusing solely on workplace injuries and workers compensation benefits cases.
+Following a serious workplace illness or injury in Santa Clarita, the various types of disability benefits we could assist you in securing include:

 Temporary Disability (TD) — If the injury keeps you off the job for more than three days, you may be eligible for temporary disability.
 These benefits are equal to two-thirds of your average weekly wage with a maximum amount depending on the year of your injury.
 In general, TD benefits will continue until you return to work, your primary treating physician clears you to work, or you reach the maximum of 104 weeks, whichever comes soonest.

 Permanent Disability (PD) — If a lasting injury affects your ability to earn a living, you may be eligible for permanent disability.
 You can collect PD benefits even if you return to work.
 Permanent disability benefits are based on your impairment rating, expressed as a percentage.
 If there is a disagreement over your impairment rating or the treatment you require, your claim may be evaluated by a qualified medical evaluator (QME) or an agreed medical evaluator (AME).
 Our attorneys can prepare the request for reconsideration of the summary rating and argue your case before the Workers’ Compensation Appeals Board.
 You can rest assured that we will work tirelessly to recover a positive outcome on your behalf.